jobs-at/coding-exercise-frontend/README.md

 The project already contains the necessary models `Job.php` and `Company.php` (you can find them in the `app` folder) with the attributes from the database.
 Behind the scenes an OR mapper ([Eloquent](https://laravel.com/docs/5.8/eloquent)) uses these Model classes to ease the communication with the database.
-An HTTP controller `JobController` as well as a `CompanyController` which returns the companies as JSON payload is provided as starting point.
+An HTTP controller named `JobController.php` is provided as starting point.
-Tip: The [Laravel documentation](https://laravel.com/docs/5.8) and the [Vue.js documentation](https://vuejs.org/v2/guide/) will help you along the way as they have a very thorough documentation.
+Tip: The [Laravel documentation](https://laravel.com/docs/8.x) and the [Vue.js documentation](https://vuejs.org/v2/guide/) will help you along the way as they have a very thorough documentation.

 Regarding the frontend, following things should be considered:
 * The project includes the UI toolkit [bootstrap](https://getbootstrap.com/) which might